-Performance Standards for Full Performance Band 3 Employees in Professional Work Category

-Accountability for Results

-Successful Outstanding

-Takes responsibility for own actions, whether or not they are successful.
+Accountabilitg Successful y for Results Outstanding Takes responsibility for own actions, whether or not they are successful.
 Plans, organizes, and prioritizes own work activities to complete assignments in a timely and effective manner and makes adjustments to respond to changing situations, demands, or obstacles.
 Identifies and advocates for resources necessary to support and contribute to mission requirements; uses time and resources in an efficient and effective manner.
 Takes action to achieve meaningful results in support of organizational goals and objectives; ensures work adheres to applicable authorities, standards, policies, procedures, and guidelines.
-Takes responsibility for own actions and work unit outcomes, even in the face of significant criticism or challenges; proactively seeks to resolve issues.
+Takes responsibility for own actions and work unit outcomes, even in the face of significant criticism of challenges; proactively seeks to resolve issues.
 Persists in overcoming obstacles to accomplish assignments; rapidly adjusts plans, goals, and priorities to meet deadlines.
 Anticipates changes in workload requirements and advocates for resources well in advance of when they are needed; suggests flexible and innovative approaches to stretch limited resources.
-Consistently takes action to achieve outcomes and results that are superior in quality, quantity, and/or impact to what would ordinarily be expected at this level.
+Consistently takes action to achieve outcomes and results that are superior in quality, quantity, and/or impact to what would ordinarily be expected at this level. Сотти nication Successful Outstanding Interprets and appropriately responds to written, verbal, and non-verbal communications.

-Commu nication

-Successful Outstanding

-Interprets and appropriately responds to written, verbal, and non-verbal communications.
 Prepares routine and complex written materials that are clear, concise, organized, in the correct format, and that contain proper spelling and grammar.
 Communicates clearly and concisely, conveying ideas and information in an organized and logical fashion; responds to a range of questions in a timely, accurate, concise, and courteous manner.
 Effectively tailors communications for audience level of understanding; uses a variety of media in communicating to facilitate audience understanding.
 Adeptly reads interpersonal interactions and nonverbal cues and adjusts own style or behavior to more effectively communicate with others.
 Rapidly adapts to feedback to produce written materials that exceed expectations for organization, clarity, and quality.
 Shows exceptional skill in presenting complex information; effectively conveys information in a variety of situations, explaining main ideas and subordinate points clearly and concisely; deftly handles questions and challenges.
-Shows exceptional skill in tailoring communications to fully meet audience needs and maximize their understanding.
+Shows exceptional skill in tailoring communications to fully most audience people and maximize their understanding.